guettli/why-i-like-pycharm/README.md

 * ctrl-click on method name: Find usage/definition.

-* OOP: You can jump to the implemenetation of the parent class, and down to the child classes.
+* OOP: You can jump up to the implemenetation of the parent class, and down to the child classes (Blue circle near the line number)

 * Below the code window there is a line where you can see the upper levels (method name, class name).